Warzone2100/warzone2100/doc/js-campaign.md

 insane defaults to type III.
 If nothing is passed in then the type limit will match what is in templates.json.

+## camUpgradeOnMapTemplates(template1, template2, player, [excluded object IDs])

+Search for template1, save its coordinates, remove it, and then replace with it with template2.
+Template objects are expected to follow the component properties as used in templates.js.
+A fourth parameter can be specified to ignore specific object IDs.
+Useful if a droid is assigned to an object label.
+It can be either an array or a single ID number.

 ## camSendReinforcement(player, position, droids, kind, data)

 Give a single bunch of droids (template list) for a player at